NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 1. Leave all the remaining options set to their defaults, and click the button entitiled `Fully host this domain`.

 This will establish your domain and create a directory by the same name under the home directory of your user account.
-In our example, this directory would be `/home/nguser/cameras.my_neighborhood.org`.
+In our example, this directory would be `/home/nguser/communityview.my_neighborhood.org`.

 ### 2. Create a Directory for the CommunityView Code

 Create a directory directly underneath the directory you created in the previous section for the CommunityView website.
-Conventionally, we call this directory `communityview`, so following our example, you would create a directory with the following path, `/home/nguser/cameras.my_neighborhood.org/communityview`.
+Conventionally, we call this directory `communityview` (all lower case), so following our example, you would create a directory with the following path, `/home/nguser/communityview.my_neighborhood.org/communityview`.
 You can do this via either FTP from you local machine, or via shell command on the server.

 ### 3. Get the Latest CommunityView Source Code From GitHub